 It is important to standardise the methods of measuring carcasses, recording data and collecting specimens to facilitate comparisons over time and among different investigators.
 Accurate record keeping is accomplished through the consistent use of standardised data collection protocols and forms.
 Several types of forms can be used to report on different phases of the incident.
-These forms are described below and examples are provided in Attachments 1-3 (note: forms provided in this book are in use by research and management organisations in Queensland, Australia, at dugong live stranding and carcass incidents and necropsies).
+These forms are described below and examples are provided in Attachments 1-3 (note: forms provided in this book are in use by research and management organisations in Queensland, Australia, at dugong live stranding and carcass incidents and necropsies) and also Attachments 4 and 5 for compliance incidents.
 Each carcass should be assigned a unique identification number to facilitate record keeping and analysis.
 It is important to record as much information as possible and take photographs, however the objective is to 'record' and not to 'interpret'.
-Preconceived ideas can affect later findings, particularly when environmental or weather conditions are difficult, the necropsy is rushed, or the carcass is not very fresh.
+Preconceived ideas can affect later findings, particularly when environmental or weather conditions are difficult to work in, the necropsy is rushed or the carcass is not very fresh.